What are the specific improvements under consideration for Oakton Park?

 How can the public weigh in on the proposed improvements and financing plan?

-PRPD will be mailing a public opinion survey in late March to registered voter households districtwide as well as hosting community information meetings.
+PRPD will be mailing a public opinion survey in October to registered voter households districtwide as well as hosting community information meetings.
 Click here to view the dates, times and locations of these meetings.
 A community comment section is also available here.

 Can district residents tour the Oakton Ice Arena?

-Yes, in addition to the community information meetings, the District will be offering tours of the 51-year-old arena.
+Yes, in addition to the community information meetings, the District will be offering tours of the 52-year-old arena.
 Click here to view the dates and times of the Oakton tours.

 Back to top